lunarcoffee/lucent/README.md

 lucent path/to/config.yaml
 ```

+[Virtual hosting](#virtual-hosting) can be done using multiple config files; just pass in all of their paths.
+The order they are passed in can be important.

 ## Configuration

-Configuring lucent is done with a config file written in YAML.
+Configuring lucent is done with config files written in YAML.
 Example config files are provided in `/resources`:

 - `config_min.yaml` contains pretty much the minimum required amount of info, functioning essentially as a static HTTP file server
 - `config_full.yaml` provides more detailed examples for all configuration options